Weighted First Order Model Counting with Directed Acyclic Graph Axioms: Background

-\begin{restatable}[\cite{kuzelka2020weighted}]{thm}{thm: C2_WMC} The fragment of first-order logic with two variables and counting quantifiers is domain-liftable. \end{restatable} The key idea behind Theorem \ref{kuzelka_C2} is that WFOMC of a C$^2$ sentence $\Phi$ can be converted to a problem of WFOMC of an FO$^2$ sentence $\Phi'$ with cardinality constraints $\Gamma$ on an extended vocabulary with additional weights for the new predicates (the new predicates are weighted 1 or -1).
-We refer the reader to \cite{kuzelka2020weighted} and \cite{AAAI_Sagar} for the detailed treatment of Theorem \ref{kuzelka_C2}.
-However, for our purposes it is important to note that this transformation is modular.
-The modularity of the WFOMC procedure as presented in \cite{kuzelka2020weighted}, has also been exploited to demonstrate domain-liftability of C$^2$ extended with Tree axiom \cite{Tree} and Linear Order axiom \cite{Linear_Order_Axiom}.
+The central idea behind Theorem \ref{kuzelka_C2} is that the problem of WFOMC for a C$^2$ sentence $\Phi$ can be transformed into a problem of WFOMC for an FO$^2$ sentence $\Phi'$ on an extended vocabulary with additional cardinality constraints $\Gamma$.
+This vocabulary includes additional weighted predicates that are assigned a weight of either $1$ or $-1$.
+For a more detailed explanation of Theorem \ref{kuzelka_C2}, please refer to \cite{kuzelka2020weighted} and \cite{AAAI_Sagar}.
+It is important to note that this transformation is modular, the modularity of this transformation has been utilized to demonstrate the domain-liftability of C$^2$ extended with Tree axiom \cite{Tree} and Linear Order axiom \cite{Linear_Order_Axiom}.
+We will also exploit this modularity to get Theorem \ref{thm: counting_acyclic} of this paper, i.e., for extending domain-liftability of DAG constraints to C$^2$.